Naww137/utk_ne_cluster/README.md

-## Helpful hints and submission scripts for the UTK NE Computing Cluster
+# Welcome!

+This repository is developed and maintained by memebers of Vladimir Sobes' research group at the University of Tennessee's Nuclear Engineering Departement.
+This repository is a simple one, meant to host helpful tips and example scripts for navigating the UTK NE computing cluster and leveraging its capabilities to accelerate researcvh endeavors.